EB-2 National Interest Waiver (NIW): Everything You Should Know

 EB-2 National Interest Waiver (NIW) Lawyer Graphic 2

-The Second Prong: National in Scope – Advance the Proposed Endeavor
+The Second Prong: Are You Well-Positioned to Advance the Proposed Endeavor?

 This second prong is to determine whether you are well-positioned to advance the endeavor.
 The USCIS decision on this will be based on your skills, education, experience, and past achievements in the proposed area of specialization.
 It will also look at a plan for future activities, progress towards realizing the proposed endeavor, and the interest of those who will benefit from the endeavor such as potential users, customers, investors, as well as other individuals or entities.
 Satisfying NIW requirements can be extremely difficult.
 Schedule a consultation with our senior immigration lawyer to learn more about NIW and employment immigration options for your business.

-The Third Prong: It is in the U.S. National Interest to Waive the Labor Certification
+The Third Prong: Is it in the U.S. National Interest to Waive the Labor Certification?

 Obtaining a PERM Labor Certificate is the first crucial requirement for most employment-based U.S. visas.
 This is to protect the interest of both foreign and U.S. workers.
 The U.S. Department of Labor created the mandate to ensure all alien workers are treated fairly by their employers.